-MU's undergraduate medical education program accepts 104 students each year through a traditional application process, as well as a pre-admissions program for rural students.
-A patient-based learning (PBL), previously called problem-based learning, curriculum uses patient cases to teach medical students the basic sciences in the context of a real physician practice.
-The small-group learning environment is supported by early exposure to patient care, a rural track that offers clinical education in underserved areas, and many other innovative programs.
-MU’s medical student program has been profiled in the Journal of the Association of American Medical Colleges, which has also published an extensive study on the success of MU’s problem-based learning curriculum.
+The patient-based learning curriculum uses patient cases to teach medical students the basic sciences in the context of a real physician practice.
+The small-group learning environment is supported by early exposure to patient care, a rural track that offers clinical education in underserved areas and many other innovative programs.
+MU’s medical student program has been profiled in the Journal of the Association of American Medical Colleges, which has also published an extensive study on the success of MU’s curriculum.

-More than 30 percent of MU physician graduates stay at the university for its graduate medical education (GME) programs, which prepare residents and fellows to practice in a specific specialty.
-MU’s medical school has more than 400 residents and fellows in 37 specialty programs.
+More than 30 percent of MU physician graduates stay at the university for its graduate medical education programs.
+MU’s medical school has more than 400 residents and fellows in nearly 50 specialty programs.
 The programs focus on the development of clinical skills, professional competencies and factual knowledge required by each specialty.
 The school’s residents and fellows benefit from a close association with other physicians, active participation in patient care and teaching, and a variety of opportunities to pursue their research interests.

 The medical school educates more than 200 students pursuing master’s and doctoral degrees each year.
 The degree programs include biochemistry, health management and informatics, medical pharmacology and physiology, molecular microbiology and immunology, nutrition and exercise physiology, and pathology and anatomical sciences.
 Students in these programs typically pursue a two- to five-year course of study that is interwoven with the scholarly activities of the faculty researchers in their degree programs.
 The Department of Family and Community Medicine offers an online master’s degree in academic medicine for physicians who want to pursue an academic career teaching and conducting research.